Ole Gunnar Solskjær: International career

 Solskjær made his international debut in a friendly match against Jamaica on 26 November 1995, just a few months before he joined Manchester United.
 The game finished in a 1–1 draw with Solskjær scoring the only goal for Norway.
 He continued his great goal scoring start by scoring three goals in his first competitive appearances for the national team during the 1998 World Cup qualifying campaign.

 Solskjær played in both the 1998 FIFA World Cup and UEFA Euro 2000 for Norway.
 He formed a feared partnership with Tore André Flo which was seen as one of the best striking partnerships in Norway's history.

 Following his lengthy layout to injuries Solskjær made his full game comeback on 2 September 2006, when he scored the first and last goals in a 4–1 win against Hungary in a Euro 2008 qualifying match.
 They would be his last goals for the national team taking his tally up to 23 goals.

 On 7 February 2007, Solskjær made what proved to be his final appearance for Norway in a 2–1 defeat against Croatia, he finished with a total of 67 appearances for his country.

+Style of play and reception

+Solskjær was nicknamed "the Baby-faced Assassin" in the British media throughout his career, due to his youthful looks and his clinical finishing.
+He also earned a reputation as a "super-sub" in the press due to his penchant for scoring goals after coming off the bench.
+Although he was primarily deployed as a striker throughout his career, he was also capable of playing as a wide midfielder on either flank.